Are you trying to figure out what lens is best for insect photography?

-With an aperture ratio of 1:2.8, this lens encompasses 23-degrees, creating great close-up shots where you can see every detail on your subject.
+With an aperture ratio of 1:2.8, this lens encompasses 23 degrees, creating great close-up shots where you can see every detail of your subject.

-The macro comes with a 67mm filter size, making expeditions into your world that much is easier to photograph.
+The macro comes with a 67mm filter size, making expeditions into your world much easier to photograph.

 “No other lens on the market provides this level of functionality.